XenitAB/gitops-promotion/README.md

         Access token (PAT) to git provider
 ```

 The `feature` command is used to create temporary deployments of applications.
-Instead of updating the existing application image tag a new copy of all of the applications manifests will be created instead.
+It can either overwrite an existing applications image tag, or it can create a new copy of all of the applications manifests.
+This behavior depends on if `featureOverwrite` is enabled or not.
+Either way a feature will never be promoted.

 ## The GitOps repository